Psalms For Life

 Psalm 3

-Often those bent on living their own—as opposed to God’s—version of the good life want it so bad they’ll stop at nothing to get it.
+Those bent on living their own—as opposed to God’s—version of the good life sometimes want it so bad they’ll stop at nothing to get it.
 If we get in their way, they target us.
-But thankfully, God is our defender.
+But thankfully, God is our deliverer.

 A David psalm, from when he fled from his son Absalom.